05 Dec 5 Digital Marketing Trends For 2018 That Prove Mobile-First

 It carries local intents generally.
 However, it doesn’t mean its scope will remain unchanged.
 Why I am saying so is that it is changing the keyword research routine.
 Voice searchers use conversational and long tail keywords rather than generic ones.
 So, you need to go deep into the possible searches by brainstorming and using keyword tools giving long term keywords like Answer The Public together with other tools.

-Chatbot is an artificial intelligence that interact with you via a chat interface.
+Chatbot is an artificial intelligence that interacts with you via a chat interface.
 It can be in any form from functional to fun.
 The most common examples is Siri.
 While you can ask something about weather or traffic, you can speak sweet nothings.

 According to researches;